rust-lang/rfcs/text/0000-const-ub.md

 [summary]: #summary

-Define how UB during const evaluation is treated: some kinds of UB must be detected, the rest leads to an unspecified result for the affected CTFE query (but does not otherwise "taint" the compilation process).
+Define how UB during const evaluation is treated: some kinds of UB must be detected, the remaining UB conditions are ignored and evaluation continues in a well-defined way.
+However, CTFE queries causing UB are not subject to stability guarantees and thus may fail to build in the future (e.g. when more UB is being detected).

 # Motivation
 [motivation]: #motivation